Skip to content

 Goodstone Group Listed by cmdorganization Ransomware Group

 On April 18, 2026, Goldberg Coins & Collectibles Inc. appeared on the leak site of the cmdorganization ransomware group.
-The family-owned numismatic auction house, operating since 1930, had internal files exfiltrated during a ransomware attack.
+The family-owned numismatic auction house, operating since 1930, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates the number of affected individuals remains unknown, but client records, transaction details, and other sensitive business documents are believed to be among the stolen data.

 Available reporting describes the incident as a classic ransomware deployment followed by data exfiltration.
 The cmdorganization group published proof of the breach on its leak site, listing Goldberg Coins & Collectibles as the victim.
 No specific volume of records has been disclosed, and the precise data types remain partially obscured pending further analysis of the posted samples.
 The company itself has not yet issued a public statement detailing the scope or timeline of the intrusion.